Temple of Jupiter (Baalbek): Construction

 The six monumental columns of the temple.

 The original method of construction remains an archeological mystery.

 This quarry was slightly higher than the temple complex, so no lifting was required to move the stones.

-Individual Roman cranes were not capable of lifting stones in the 60 to 100 tonne range, but a special one could have been built only for the construction of this temple.
+Individual Roman cranes were not capable of lifting stones in the 60 to 100 tonne range, but a special one could have been built specifically for the construction of this temple.

 The large stones may have probably been rolled into position along temporary earthen banks from the quarry or multiple cranes may have been used in combination, or they might have alternated sides a little at a time, filling in supports underneath each time.

 Continued archaeological investigations have been hindered by civil unrest in the region.

 Function

 Macrobius, writing c.
 400, says that the temple held a golden statue of Apollo or Zeus.
 Represented as a beardless youth and in the garb of a charioteer, his right hand held a whip, the left a lightning bolt and ears of wheat.